Ghini/ghini.desktop/doc/building.rst

 https://coveralls.io/builds/3741152/source?filename=bauble%2Fplugins%2Fplants%2Ftest.py#L273

+.. admonition:: what about skipped tests
+   :class: note

-.. note:: The ``FamilyTests`` class contains a skipped test, implementing it
-          will be quite a bit of work because we need rewrite the FamilyEditorPresenter, separate it from the FamilyEditorView and reconsider what to do with the FamilyEditor class, which I think should be removed and replaced with a single function.
+           The ``FamilyTests`` class contains a skipped test, implementing it will be quite a bit of work because we need rewrite the FamilyEditorPresenter, separate it from the FamilyEditorView and reconsider what to do with the FamilyEditor class, which I think should be removed and replaced with a single function.

 writing the tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^